 Make a full backswing using your hands and arms to lift the club up sharply during the takeaway.
 Swing down, leading with your hands.
 Because your forwardswing is restricted, your followthrough will be low, with your hands ahead of the clubhead.
 The key to this shot is a relaxed, easy tempo on the forwardswing, letting your arms drop and creating gradual acceleration.
 Don’t make the mistake of using too much force,_Ê which makes distance control very difficult.

-To learn more about these and other great stroke-saving shots, check out The Scrambler's Dozen: 12 Shots Every Golfer Needs To Score Like The Pros, by Mike McGetrick with Tom Ferrell, published by Harper-Collins.
-Senior Instruction Editor and 1999 PGA Teacher of the Year Mike McGetrick owns and operates the McGetrick Golf Academy, located outside Denver, Colo.
-LPGA Class A member and author Lana Ortega is a lead instructor at the academy (www.mcgetrickgolf.com).
+To learn more about these and other great stroke-saving shots, check out The Scrambler’s Dozen: 12 Shots Every Golfer Needs To Score Like The Pros, by Mike McGetrick with Tom Ferrell, published by Harper-Collins.
+Senior Instruction Editor and 1999 PGA Teacher of the Year Mike McGetrick previously owned and operates the McGetrick Golf Academy, located outside Denver, Colo., now Metagolf Learning Center.
+LPGA Class A member and author Lana Ortega is also based in Colorado; visit her site at www.lanaortegagolf.com.